Abdul Razak Hussein: Early life and education

-Involvements in World War II
+Involvement in World War II

-Early WWII and Askar Wataniah

 After his studies were interrupted in 1942 because of World War II, Abdul Razak returned to Kuantan, Pahang.
 There, he met his former colleague from the Malay Administrative Service, Yeop Mahidin, and expressed his interest in joining the Malay Regiment (now Royal Malay Regiment).
-Mahidin, who is also the founder of Askar Wataniah Pahang ('Pahang State Territorial Army'; precursor of Rejimen Askar Wataniah), recruited Razak into his new guerrilla forces.
-After finishing his training under Mahidin, Razak was instructed by him to join the Japanese Malayan Civil Service as an agent and informant.
+Mahidin, who was also the founder of Askar Wataniah Pahang ('Pahang State Territorial Army'; precursor of the Rejimen Askar Wataniah), recruited Razak into his new guerrilla force.
+Upon the completion of his training, Razak was instructed to join the Japanese Malayan Civil Service as an agent and informant.

-Informant in Japanese Administration

-After finishing his Japanese Military Training, Razak, as an aristocrat and son of a respected Malay leader in Pahang, was posted to his home-state Pahang as an assistant to District Officer and at the same time as a bridge for the Japanese to gain the trust of local Pahang Malays.
-Using his privileges as an aristocrat, Razak started networking with the Japanese Imperial Forces while maintaining his connection with Yeop Mahidin.
-His role as an informant inside the Japanese Administration was known only to a few of Wataniah members including Mahidin.
+Razak, as an aristocrat and son of a respected Malay leader in Pahang, was posted to his home state of Pahang as an assistant to District Officer and at the same time as a bridge for the Japanese to gain the trust of local Malays.
+Using his privileges as an aristocrat, Razak started networking with the Imperial Japanese Forces while maintaining his connection with Yeop Mahidin.
+His role as an informant inside the Japanese Administration was only known to a few.
 Because of this, Razak was labelled as a traitor by the rest of the Wataniah Pahang.

-Force 136 Pahang

-At first, the Malays were not fully trusted by the British to fight the Japanese because of a few incidents and better treatment by the Japanese Administration towards Malays compared to other races.
-After gaining sufficient trust, the Askar Wataniah Pahang with its 200 members was absorbed into the Special Operations Executive (SOE) and made into to Force 136 Pahang.
+As the Malay population received preferential treatment compared to other ethnic groups, it was not fully trusted by the British to oppose the Japanese occupation.
+Nevertheless, the Askar Wataniah Pahang with its 200 members were absorbed into the Special Operations Executive (SOE) and organised under Force 136.

 Force 136 Pahang's missions' continuous success made the Japanese Administration begin to suspect that there were informants inside their administration.
 Force 136 Pahang quickly set up an extraction mission to recover their agent, Razak, who was still unknown to many of its members.

-After he had been successfully extracted, Razak continued his work with Force 136 and was promoted to the rank of captain.
-Among notable missions, Razak was involved in the rescue of Sultan Abu Bakar of Pahang from MPAJA.